ecosensors/EcoBoard/README.md

 ***The following page is being writting and constently updating***

+## License
+EcoBoard © 2022 by Pierre Amey is licensed under CC BY-NC-SA 4.0

 EcoBord V3 is a new microcontroler based on the processor ATSAMD21G18 ARM Cortex M0 at 48Mhz with 3V3 logic, as the Arduino Zero.
 The chip has **256K of FLASH and 32K of RAM**.
 It's fully compatible with Arduino and Adafruit libraries.